Aye-saac/aye-saac/ayesaac/nlu_prep/data/nlu_combi.md

 ## intent:detect_ingredients
 - alright tell me the [ingredients](aim) in here
-- alirght tell me what this is made of
+- alright tell me what this is made of
 - alright tell me what's in this
 - alright tell me what is in this
 - alright tell me what is in here